TheMediocritist/Wolf_3D/README.md

 * If vertex is behind player/camera then weird shit happens, intersect the wall with the left or right-most rays from the player and shift the vertex back to the edge of the screen view
 * Make wall polygons by mirroring the projected points/lines vertically
 * Sort wall polygons from nearest to furthest
-* Cull polygons that are obscured by closer polygons (TO DO: improve this, how... ?)
+* Cull polygons that are obscured by closer polygons
 * Draw wall polygons from furthest to nearest

+To do:
+* Clean up the code
+* Implement map scrolling to allow bigger levels (infinite?)
+* Replace fixed values with variables for, e.g. FOV, view distance, tile size
+* Replace the 'ray casting' to identify viewable walls with simple stored tile-offset test (8 directions would be plenty)
+* Think of a better way to deal with occlusion culling because it's barely better than just drawing everything
+* Implement doors (think 1 smaller wall tile + 1 sprite wall + 1 smaller wall tile)
+* Add demo enemies
+* Running & jumping
+* Shooting